web1992/read/netty/netty-in-action-chapter-11.md

 # CHAPTER 11

+## Idle connections and timeouts

+- `IdleStateHandler`
+- `ReadTimeoutHandler`
+- `WriteTimeoutHandler`

+## Delimited protocols

+Delimited message protocols use defined characters to mark the beginning or end of a message or message segment, often called a frame.
+This is true of many protocols for- mally defined by  RFC documents, such as  SMTP ,  POP3 ,  IMAP , and Telnet.
+5 And, of course, private organizations often have their own proprietary formats.

+## Length-based protocols

 ## Serializing data

 The JDK provides `ObjectOutputStream` and `ObjectInputStream` for serializing and deserializing primitive data types and graphs of POJOs over the network.
 The API isn’t